Privacy notice: how we use your data

 Organisations sending notifications using GOV.UK Notify are the data controller and Cabinet Office is the data processor.
 The data controller must tell you about what they are doing with your personal data.

 For the credentials used to access GOV.UK Notify, Cabinet Office is the data controller.

 For more information see the Information Commissioner’s Office (ICO) Data Protection Public Register.
 The Cabinet Office registration number is: Z7414053

 What data we collect from you

-The personal data we collect from public sector employees that create a GOV.UK Notify account will include:
+The personal data we collect from public sector employees that create a GOV.UK Notify account includes:

 - your name